Varnasr/InsightStack/README.md

 # InsightStack

-**InsightStack** is a living archive of tools, templates, and thoughtful knowledge work created for development professionals — especially those working in health, education, WEE, climate resilience, and public systems in South Asia.

-This isn’t a template warehouse.
-Everything here is real, clean, reusable, and designed for actual use in program settings.
+**InsightStack** is a personal knowledge repository — not just a collection of templates, but a reflection of how I think, work, document, and support program learning across development spaces in India.

+As a development economist working in public health, education, gender equity, and climate resilience, I’ve often found that the *real work* — the thinking, structuring, explaining, and translating of knowledge — happens between formal outputs.
+This repo captures those layers.

+**InsightStack** brings together real tools, notes, writing samples, evaluation frameworks, and KM methods that I’ve built or used.
+They're here for others who think and work like I do — researchers, MEL professionals, program leads, and knowledge managers trying to make their documentation cleaner, sharper, and more usable.

 ---